-TPT 's Minnesota Original piece featuring Libby Larsen.
-Airdate: Feb 28, 2017
+TPT 's Minnesota Original piece featuring Seitu Jones.
+Airdate: September 2011

-About the Distinguished Artist Award: The Distinguished Artist Award recognizes artists who have chosen to make their lives and careers in Minnesota, thereby making our state a more culturally rich place.
-Although they have the talent and the opportunity to pursue their work elsewhere, these artists have chosen to stay—and by staying, they have made a difference.
-They have founded and strengthened arts organizations, inspired younger artists, and attracted audiences and patrons.
-Best of all, they have made wonderful, thought-provoking art.
+About the McKnight Distinguished Artist Award: The annual $50,000 McKnight Distinguished Artist Award recognizes artists who have made a lifelong commitment to creating art that is locally, regionally, and/or nationally significant.
+These artists have chosen to make their lives and careers in Minnesota, thereby making our state a more culturally rich place.
+First and foremost, they have made creatively incisive art reflecting their particular and extraordinary point of view.
+McKnight Distinguished Artists have also inspired younger artists, attracted acclaim from audiences, patrons, critics, and other arts professionals, and some have founded and strengthened arts organizations.
 The goal of McKnight’s arts funding is to support working artists who create and contribute to vibrant communities.
 The program is founded on the belief that Minnesota thrives when its artists thrive.
-This award, which comes with $50,000, goes to one Minnesota artist each year.